ajh17/Scripts/README.md

 10. OpenTerminalHere.app: Opens iTerm.app pointed at the current Finder window's path.
 Can also be used on the Desktop itself!
 Note: If you want to open Terminal.app instead, edit the main.scpt file for this application.
+11. Cleanupesktop.app: Messy Desktop?
+Move all the folders and files (excluding the hidden ones) from ~/Desktop to ~/Downloads instead

 ## FAQ